vmallet/ida-plugins/README.md

 # Interactive IDA Plugin List

-This is a comprehensive list of plugins for [IDA Pro](https://hex-rays.com/products/ida-pro/) that is more _interactive_, that is, it can be sorted and filtered to help find plugins of interest.
+This is a comprehensive list of plugins for [IDA Pro](https://hex-rays.com/products/ida-pro/) that is more _interactive_, that is, it can be sorted and filtered to help with finding plugins of interest.
 It also has extra metadata like the language the plugin is written in, when the plugin was last updated, and an attempt at putting plugins into categories.

 The dynamic version is hosted on [GitHub Pages](https://vmallet.github.io/ida-plugins).
 Below you can still find a standard, static version of the list.